odoopbx/docs/docs/_sources/install/standard.rst.txt

 Different components can be installed into different servers and be interconnected easily.

-Actually it's not a good idea to put all eggs in one busket.
+But it's not a good idea to put all eggs in one busket, especially the PBX egg that is actually a real-time application that likes dedicated resources.

-The most common setup uses two servers:
+So the most common setup uses two servers:

 * 1: Odoo, PostgreSQL, Nginx.
 * 2: Asterisk, The Agent.